minneelyyyy/stapel/Example/README.md

 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home)
 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) (only for necessary C++ tools)

-You don't actually have to use Visual Studio 2022 for compilation of the SDK, it is just the easiest way to get all needed build tools.
+You don't actually have to use Visual Studio 2022 for compilation of the SDK.
+Indeed, that use untested and unsupported. it is just the easiest way to get all needed build tools.
 It should be installed with `Desktop development with C++` enabled.

 ## Building the SDK